nibiew/AerolithOnStream/README.md

 ## Setting up your own bot
 ### Instructions adapted from https://github.com/danibarker/TwitchBot.
-You can run AerolithOnStream.py if you have python, or the exe if you don't
+You can run AerolithOnStream.py if you have python, or the exe if you don't.

   	1. Create a new Twitch account with the username you want the bot to have